 South Africa’s rivers

-The country’s rivers tend to be in a weakened condition with over 80% of them under threat (Day, 2017).
+The country’s rivers tend to be in a weakened condition with only 15% in a good condition (Bega, 2023).
 The main problems affecting the quality of the country’s river water include faecal pollution, eutrophication (the inflow of nitrates and phosphates), high salinity, high toxicity (from, among other sources, agricultural pesticides) and acid mine drainage.
 Faecal pollution (which leads to diseases like cholera and typhoid) and pesticides need to be monitored widely, as they pose health risks to human and agricultural activities.

 “If there are 100 units of rainwater, only eight units end up in a river.
 We lose more water to evaporation than what ends up in a river.
 The era of dam building is over, and the future of water storage lies in managed underground storage aquifers”, Prof Anthony Turton, water resource management specialist.